-On the left of Figure 7 we see Chronia visualizing the overall history of the project, which provides a good first overview.
-But since there is too much data we cannot give the reasoning only from this view, thus Chronia allows interactive zooming with the mouse wheel.
-For example, in the window on the lower right we see Chronia zoomed into the bottom right part of the original view.
-But just showing the Ownership Map is not enough, we also need to know who is the author with a particular color, or what module is the one we are looking at.
-Thus when moving around the mouse over the Ownership Map the current position on both time and file axis are highlighted in the lists on the right.
+On the left of Figure 7 we see Chronia visualizing the overall history of the project, which provides a first overview.
+Since there is too much data we cannot give the reasoning only from this view, thus, Chronia allows for interactive zooming.
+For example, in the window on the lower right, we see Chronia zoomed into the bottom right part of the original view.
+Furthermore, when moving the mouse over the Ownership Map, we complement the view by also showing the current position on both time and file axis are highlighted in the lists on the right.
 These lists show all file names and the timestamps of all commits.
 As Chronia is build on top of Moose, it makes use of the Moose contextual menus to open detailed views on particular files, modules or authors.
 For example, in the top right window we see a view with metrics and measurements of a file revision.